 A. The Paschal Triduum (Holy Thursday, Good Friday, and Holy Saturday) ushers in Easter Sunday and constitutes the most holy period of the Church year.
 The Divine Mercy Novena does not supersede the Triduum, but extends the Solemn General Intercessions of the Good Friday observance of Our Lord's Passion and Death throughout the whole octave of Easter, building up to the day of thanksgiving for Our Lord's Divine Mercy.

 This response contradicts itself.
-It doesn't "supersede" the Triduum, but goes on to ignore its culmination.
+It claims that the timing of the Novena doesn't "supersede" the Tritium, and then goes on to ignore its culmination.
 That makes no sense.
 Superseding is exactly what it does.

 For nearly two millennia, the Easter season, including the Octave, has been devoted to the celebration of the Resurrection of Our Lord Jesus Christ.
 The traditional requirement to abstain from meat does not apply on the Friday of this octave, such is the extension of the occasion.
 The Fathers of the Church have told us, we have commemorated the fast, therefore let us celebrate the feast.
 Yet the novena is devoted to chanting thus: “For the sake of His sorrowful Passion, have mercy on us and on the whole world.”
 Granted, at every Mass offered on any given day, we remember the passion, death, and resurrection of Christ -- the whole nine yards.
 But that comparison ends in the context of the liturgical seasons, the purpose of which are to shed a spotlight on a particular aspect of salvation history at the liturgical year progresses.
 There is sufficient reason to doubt that the emphasis made by this novena, given its timing, sheds that spotlight appropriately, even if we reduce it to a mere devotion (as opposed to the official prayer of the Church through her liturgical life).